SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex2-Instance/README.md

     ![Create Instance](images/13.png)
     </kbd>

-> **Note**
-Creating a new instance takes approximately 10 mins.
+> Creating a new instance takes approximately 10 mins.

 12. If using a non-trial account, on the SAP HANA Cloud Central overview page, you'll see a status CREATING next to the instance you just provisioned.
         ![Create Instance](images/14.png)

     * By clicking on this status (hyperlink) we get details on when the instance creation was initiated.